 The cool, humid climate of the Northeast calls for superior grass seed.

-The Northeast's cold winters and moderate summers suit cool-season lawn grasses, which have their peak growth periods during cool spring and fall months.
-But that's not the only consideration in choosing grasses for Northeast lawns.
+The Northeast's cold winters and moderate summers suit cool-season lawn grasses, but that's not the only consideration in choosing grasses for Northeast lawns.
 Parts of the region vary dramatically in moisture levels, soil pH, natural fertility, humidity and conditions that encourage lawn disease.
 Versatility and adaptability are essential qualities for grasses to excel in Northeast conditions.

 By choosing a seed mix that combines premium varieties of different grass species, such as Pennington Smart Seed Northeast Mix, you can create an adaptable, resilient lawn that thrives in sunny to moderately shady areas.
 Improved, purebred grass seed varieties developed through Pennington research deliver superior performance — from improved drought tolerance to increased resistance to disease and common lawn-damaging pests [Link to upcoming Pennington/GardenTech story on Lawn Pests].
 It's an ideal mix for lawns in the following Northeast states:

 - New Hampshire

 A short growing season requires Northeast grasses to establish quickly.

 Perennial ryegrass in Pennington's Smart Seed Northeast Mix excels in cool, humid Northeast conditions.
 Perennial ryegrass germinates faster than any other common lawn grass — even in cool, damp soils — bringing your lawn quick color and stability.
 This is especially important for the Northeast, where spring starts late and winter comes early.
 Improved Pennington Smart Seed varieties add greater heat and drought tolerance than ordinary grasses and use up to 30 percent less water year after year, keeping your lawn healthy and looking good through summer months, too.